qctrl/back-end-challenge/README.md

 ### Requirements

-Create a web API using [Django](https://www.djangoproject.com/).
-The API should be backed by a [PostgreSQL](https://www.postgresql.org/) database, conform to the [JSON:API](https://jsonapi.org/) specification and should implement API endpoints that provide the following functionality:
+Create a RESTful API using [Django](https://www.djangoproject.com/).
+The API should be backed by a [PostgreSQL](https://www.postgresql.org/) database, conform to the [JSON:API](https://jsonapi.org/) specification and should implement endpoints that provide the following functionality:

 1. Create a new control
 1. List all controls (five per page)